K1DBO/slice-master-6000/README.md

 slice receiver will cause the associated CW Skimmer to follow along.

 Slice Master 6000 is not just for CW.
-It's powerful slice and panadapter syncronziation features, and it's convienient audio fader panel make it useful in any mode.
+It's powerful slice and panadapter syncronziation features, and it's convienient audio mixer panel make it useful in any mode.